MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-data-content.md

 |[Requirement 4.3](#requirement-23encrypt-all-non-console-administrative-access-using-strong-cryptography)|4.3 Ensure that security policies and operational procedures for encrypting transmissions of cardholder data are documented, in use, and known to all affected parties.|

+### Requirement 4.1

-### Requirement 4.1&mdash;Use strong cryptography and security protocols (for example, TLS, IPSEC, SSH, etc.) to safeguard sensitive cardholder data during transmission over open, public networks, including the following:
+Use strong cryptography and security protocols (for example, TLS, IPSEC, SSH, etc.) to safeguard sensitive cardholder data during transmission over open, public networks, including the following:

 ##### Your responsibilities